-Taking nutritional Stigmasterol supplements can benefit cancer patients with Rhabdomyosarcoma on Radiation treatment.
-But avoid Stigmasterol supplements if on Imatinib treatment for Chronic Myeloid Leukemia.
-Similarly, taking nutritional supplement Stigmasterol can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene TP53.
-But avoid taking nutritional supplement Stigmasterol when at genetic risk of cancer due to mutation of gene TERT.
+Taking Stigmasterol extracts or nutritional supplements may benefit Primary Penile Squamous Cell Carcinoma patients on Cisplatin treatment over Citric Acid nutritional supplements.
+But Stigmasterol supplements or Stigmasterol extracts offer less benefit if on CAR-T treatment for Primary B Cell Acute Lymphoblastic Leukemia compared to Lemon.
+Similarly, taking nutritional supplements Stigmasterol may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene TP53 over Persimmon.
+But avoid nutritional supplements Stigmasterol when at genetic risk of cancer due to mutation of gene.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Chronic Myeloid Leukemia or Rhabdomyosarcoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Stigmasterol.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Penile Squamous Cell Carcinoma or Primary B Cell Acute Lymphoblastic Leukemia, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Stigmasterol.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Stigmasterol?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene TERT the same as due to mutation of gene TP53?
-Are the implications of taking Stigmasterol supplement in Chronic Myeloid Leukemia the same as Rhabdomyosarcoma?
-Is it one and the same if you are on treatment Imatinib or on Radiation?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Stigmasterol extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene TP53 the same as due to mutation of gene?
+Are the implications of Primary Penile Squamous Cell Carcinoma the same as Primary B Cell Acute Lymphoblastic Leukemia?
+Is it one and the same if you are on treatment with CAR-T or Cisplatin?

 Stigmasterol is an unsaturated plant sterol found in various fruits, vegetables, whole grains, lentils, vegetable oils and nuts.
 Stigmasterol is also available in the form of dietary supplements.
 Following are some of the potential health benefits of stigmasterol: